 All these aspects prove that excellent customer service is pivotal for DTC's success.

-This post will share how DTC brands can build a stellar customer experience to make the most of the holiday season.
+This article will share how DTC brands can build a stellar customer experience to make the most of the holiday season.

 #1: Understand Your Customer Needs